Greater Opportunity

 Of Metal AM Users Are In Full Production

-The MetalFAB1 Provides Us With a Competitive Advantage in Industrial 3d Printing
+The MetalFAB Provides Us With a Competitive Advantage in Industrial 3d Printing

 Bob Markley - Addman Group, USA